 Their impact is thought to account for many times more than that of scope 1 and scope 2 emissions.
-Often hard to measure and report, they have become a hot topic with regulations and legislation on the horizon in both the E.U. and the U.S. At the ‘Innovative Solutions to Master Climate Disclosures’ summit this week, research firm Verdantix noted climate disclosures are a top priority for corporate ESG and Sustainability spending.
+Often hard to measure and report, they have become a hot topic with regulations and legislation on the horizon in both the E.U. and the U.S. According to research firm Verdantix, climate disclosures are a top priority for corporate ESG and Sustainability spending.
 How can companies get to grips with scope 3 emissions reporting?

 What are scope 3 emissions?